SNB-Platform-Team/solgar-platform/README.md

 **Legacy desktop migration (Solgar Intern).** Screens from the legacy Java desktop application are being rebuilt as web modules rather than translated line by line.
 The first migrated screen is the chain sales upload: an Excel file (.xls or .xlsx) is parsed, each product line is classified as Solgar or Bounty by its name, brand totals are computed, and the data is previewed before saving.
 A companion report screen filters saved sales server-side and aggregates totals.

+**Parametric parsing (chains and brands in the database).** Rather than a separate parser per chain, a single parser reads chain "definitions" stored in the database: each defines its column mapping, country, and layout orientation.
+Adding a chain is a data change (a new row), not new code.
+Brand classification works the same way — each brand's identifying keywords live in a database table, with one brand marked as the default.
+Deactivating a brand ("pulling it out") is a single flag change, not a code edit.

 We plan to open the platform to consumers in the future, not only staff.

 ---